-- Avoid makeup on your lips for up to 24 hours after.
+- Avoid makeup on your lips for up to 24 hours after the procedure.

 Your doctor will likely recommend that you wait at least a week after your treatment before flying.
 This is because the air pressure in a plane can make swelling and bruising worse.

-While minor side effects like swelling and redness are normal, see a doctor if you experience any of these complications:
+While minor side effects like swelling and redness are normal, see a healthcare professional if you experience any of the following complications.

 Intense bruising or swelling

 If you experience intense bruising or swelling for more than a week, check in with your doctor.
-It’s rare, but allergies and reactions to hyaluronic acid are possible.
+It’s rare, but allergies and reactions are possible.

 Vascular occlusion happens when the filler is injected into or around an artery, which reduces or stops the blood flow.
 The surrounding skin and tissue will start to die without adequate blood supply.

-Lip fillers are injections of hyaluronic acid that give the lips a plump, full look.
-While the procedure is quick and easy with minimal down time, it should always be done by a board certified surgeon or dermatologist.
+Lip fillers are injections of hyaluronic acid or other dermal fillers that give the lips a plump, full look.
+The procedure is quick and minimally invasive and comes with little downtime.
+But make sure you’re having it done by a board certified surgeon or dermatologist.